Language-Research-Technology/ldaca-website/content/news/posts/putting-data-to-work-2/index.md

 <br>

 Once you have found a section of Hansard which interests you, you can download the material in various ways.
-You can have a PDF version of the fragment which you are viewing on your screen (that is a single 'speech'), or you can have the proceedings for the whole day (for whichever chamber you are looking at) as a PDF or as an {{< glossary_link display="XML" id="xml" >}} file (see Figure 2).
+You can have a PDF version of the fragment which you are viewing on your screen (that is a single 'speech'), or you can have the proceedings for the whole day (for whichever chamber you are looking at) as a PDF or as an <GlossaryLink display="XML" id="xml" /> file (see Figure 2).

 <br>